askhari/lab-envoy/lab2_integrating_consul_and_envoy/README.md

 ## Running multiple Envoy instances

-In order to run multiple _Envoy_ instances you will need to use the *--bind-id* parameter.
+In order to run multiple _Envoy_ instances you will need to use the *--base-id* parameter.
 Also, if you are running multiple _Envoy_ instances, you'll need to change the _admin_ port.

 ```